 As summer approaches, we are drawn to the outdoors, whether for a day at the beach, a few hours on the golf course, an afternoon at the swimming pool, or a tropical vacation for a week in the sun.
 We all know the dangers of sunlight to our skin, and most of us take plenty of precautions to protect ourselves from those harmful UV rays when engaged in these types of outdoor activities, but what do we do to protect our hair?
-Many of you may wonder why we would need to do anything at all to protect our hair.
+You may wonder why our hair needs any sun protection at all.
 After all, it is dead already, is it not?
-Some readers might also have heard that sunscreen is important for the hair, but may be confused about why it is important or what to look for in a product.
-This article will hopefully provide some new insight into the importance of protecting our hair from the damaging rays of the sun.
+You might also have heard that sunscreen is important for the hair, but may be confused about why it is important or what to look for in a product.
+Here's some insight into the importance of protecting our hair from the damaging rays of the sun.

 Why does it matter?